 On Saturday, June 7, the we held our public panel discussion on the Gay Liberation Front DC.
 Former members of the GLF-DC, Brian Miller, Kent Jarratt, Michael Yarr, and Nancy Tucker shared their recollections with over 100 community members in attendance.
 The room was ‘standing-room-only’ and the panelists brought to life that period of rapid change within the LGBT community.

-Board members of the Rainbow History Project would like to thank everyone who attended the panel on the history of the Gay Liberation Front-DC at the Historical Society of Washington.
+Board members of the Rainbow History Project would like to thank everyone who attended the panel on the history of the Gay Liberation Front-DC.
 The session was recorded and is now part of Rainbow History Project Panel Discussions collection.

-All photos courtesy the Historical Society of Washington.
+All photos courtesy the Historical Society of Washington, D.C.

 Philanthropist and developer Robert Alfandre died June 12, 2014 at his home in Washington, DC after a long struggle with cancer.
 Alfandre played a major role in helping the Whitman-Walker Clinic meet the challenges of the AIDS in the 1980s through his generosity and tireless efforts to help the Clinic raise the funds necessary to provide the services needed for combating the disease, among other things funding the Carroll Sledz house, a residence for those terminally ill with the disease.
 The pharmacy at Whitman Walker Clinic is named in his honor.
 He is survived by his wife Patricia, two daughters, four grandchildren, his brother and his companion Sidney Martin.
 His partner Carroll Sledz died of AIDS in the 1980s.
 To read more about Alfandre, view our exhibit on Community Pioneers.
 The Washington Blade has published an obituary of Alfandre.